 You have other options:

 - Consider alternative divorce resolution: You might not have the best relationship with your soon-to-be ex-spouse, but any agreement you can work out together might suit your needs better than any judge’s decision.
 Therefore, you should consider your other options.
 Mediation and collaborative divorce, for example, are alternative methods that allow couples to obtain a divorce without having to go to court.
 These typically call for a neutral third-party mediator who facilitates civil negotiations between spouses in an attempt to reach a mutually beneficial solution.
 Both parties can also bring their own divorce attorney to ensure their rights are protected during this process.

 These approaches are effective in helping divorcing spouses resolve contested issues in a manner that better addresses their desires as opposed to litigation, which can be a gamble when it comes to the results it can yield.
 Alternative divorce resolutions are also much less costly since both parties are able to save on court costs and filing fees.

 North Carolina Family Law Attorneys

 If you and your spouse have decided to move forward with a divorce, obtaining skilled and experienced legal representation is crucial at this time.
-At Krusch & Sellers, P.A., our North Carolina family law attorneys can help you with a wide range of services, including your divorce.
+At Krusch Law, PLLC, our North Carolina family law attorneys can help you with a wide range of services, including your divorce.
 With more than 65 years of combined legal experience, you can trust that your case will be in good hands with us.

 Contact our North Carolina office today at (704) 343-8811 to schedule a consultation.